-If an ID card is lost, it should be reported immediately to the Card Office located on the third floor of Jones Hall in Denton or in the Learning Resource Center of the MGJ building in Houston, Monday through Friday.
+If an ID card is lost, it should be reported immediately to the Card Office located on the third floor of Jones Hall in Denton, Monday through Friday.
 Lost cards should be reported to the residence hall office after 8 p.m. on weekdays and weekends.
-A\$10 fee will be charged for replacement of ID card.
+A \$10 fee will be charged for replacement of ID card.